jurevans/pong/README.md

 `make clean`

-Alternatively, you may just want to enter a single command, depending on your level of confidence:

-`make && make install && make clean`

 ***Testing***

 `make test`

-This will run Valgrind memory tests (defaults to `valgrind ./bin/pong --leak-check=full -v` (See `Makefile` for more info...)
+This will run Valgrind tests while the program is executing (defaults to `valgrind ./bin/pong --leak-check=full -v` (See `Makefile` for more info...)

 ***Uninstall***